 - Opportunity to be a mentor to suitable early career / junior staff.

 Becoming a member of the SCU Emeritus Faculty

-Where an employee indicates their intention to retire from SCU, the Head of Area can make a recommendation to the Vice Chancellor, through HR Services, to invite them to join the SCU Emeritus Faculty.
+When an employee indicates an intention to retire from the University, the Head of Area may recommend to the Vice Chancellor that the employee be invited to join the SCU Emeritus Faculty.
+Eligible employees may also apply directly through HR Services.
 Selection is entirely merit-based, and applications will be assessed on the basis of a resume and an outline of their proposed future engagement activities.

 For further details please contact HR Services.